-Frequently Asked Question
+Frequently Asked Questions

 What is the CSU Early Start Program?

-The "Early Start" program in the CSU requires incoming first-time freshmen who do not demonstrate readiness for college-level math and/or English to begin remediation during the summer before coming to the CSU.
-The goals of Early Start are to better prepare students in math and English before their first semester, thereby improving their chances of completing a college degree.
+The CSU Early Start Program invites incoming first year students to develop readiness for college-level math and/or English courses during the summer before entering the CSU.
+The goal of Early Start courses is to better prepare students in math and/or English before their first quarter, thereby improving their chances of earning a college degree.

-What are the CSU Early Start Details?
+When and Where is the CSU Early Start offered?

 Who must participate in the Early Start Program?